OfficeDev/office-js-docs-pr/docs/overview/learning-path-transition.md

 ## Step 4: Understand the JavaScript library

-Get the big picture of the Office JavaScript library with this tutorial from Microsoft Learn training: [Understand the Office JavaScript APIs](/training/modules/intro-office-add-ins/3-apis).
+Get the big picture of the Office JavaScript library with the [Understand the Office JavaScript APIs tutorial](/training/modules/intro-office-add-ins/3-apis) from Microsoft Learn training.

 Then, explore the Office JavaScript APIs with the [Script Lab tool](explore-with-script-lab.md) -- a sandbox for running and exploring the APIs.